Kandy-IO/kandy-cpaas-python-sdk/examples/2fa/README.md

 CLIENT_ID          | Private project key
 CLIENT_SECRET      | Private project secret
-BASE_URL           | URL of the CPaaS server to use SENDER_NUMBER      | Phone number purchased in CPaaS portal (sender phone number) DESTINATION_NUMBER | Phone number that would receive the verification code TEST_EMAIL         | Email used in the login screen of the application TEST_PASSWORD      | Password to be entered against the EMAIL provided
+BASE_URL           | URL of the CPaaS server to use DESTINATION_NUMBER | Phone number that would receive the verification code TEST_EMAIL         | Email used in the login screen of the application TEST_PASSWORD      | Password to be entered against the EMAIL provided DESTINATION_EMAIL  | Email that would receive the verification code

 ## Usage
 The application comprises of three simple pages, login, code verification, dashboard/portal
 > + On opening the application in the browser, the login screen is presented.
 The user needs to enter the `Email` / `Password` that are specified in the `costants.py` file and click on the `Login` button.
-> + Once the credentials are verified, a verification code is sent out to the phone number and redirected to the code verification page.
-This phone number corresponds to the one entered in the `constants.py` file as `SENDER_NUMBER`.
+> + Once the credentials are verified, the verification page is presented to user.
+Here the user has 2 options, either receive 2FA via SMS or via EMAIL.
+This phone number/email corresponds to the one entered in the `constants.py` file as DESTINATION_NUMBER/DESTINATION_EMAIL.
 > + The user now needs to enter the verification code received in the mentioned phone number and click `Verify` button.
 > + The application verifies the entered code.
 If the code validates, the user is redirected to the dashboard section; else the user will be promoted with an error alert `Code invalid or expired` and is required to re-enter the verification code.
 > + As the user is authenticated, the dashboard opens up.
 The user can logout from the dashboard and login screen would be presented.